fkpwolf/blog/_posts/2020/2020-5-6-kvm-cloud-init-image.md

 virsh attach-disk guest image.iso hdc --driver file --type cdrom --mode readonly
 ```
 Use this way to transfer data to VM before network of the VM is ready.

+If can't login VM caused by wrong configuration, mount VM image file by `guestmount` and then `chroot` into the mount point.